 The taught component of the MSc course is assessed independently of the research project component.
 The MSc award depends on passing the examinations and on successful completion of a dissertation on the project.
 The possible exit points are:

-Upper second class honours degree (2:1 or equivalent) in Engineering, Physical Sciences or a related subject.
+Upper second class honours degree (2:1 or an equivalent standard in other qualifications approved by the University) in Engineering, Physical Sciences or a related subject.
 Those candidates with relevant employment experience will be considered if they do not meet the requirements.
 Applications are assessed individually, and any candidates who do not match the standard profile but who have appropriate academic qualifications and/or industry experience are encouraged to apply.

 English Language Requirements